Braces in Wilmington, DE

 - Make sure you see your dentist for a good cleaning every six months.

 - Limit how much sugar and starch you eat.
-These foods tend to leave behind debris, which bacteria metabolize into acid, which damages the tooth structure and encourages plaque formation.
-Try to brush after snacks!
+These foods are sticky and tend to leave behind debris, which bacteria metabolize into acid, which damages the tooth structure and encourages plaque formation.
+Be sure to brush after snacks!

-- Avoid hard and/or sticky snacks that may be difficult to remove from the braces.
-Potentially problematic foods include hard foods (hard candy, popcorn, ice chips, nuts) and sticky foods (caramel, chewing gum, taffy and other sticky candies).
+- Avoid hard and sticky snacks that may be difficult to remove from the braces.
+Potentially problematic foods include hard foods (hard candy, popcorn, ice chips, nuts) and sticky foods (caramel, chewing gum, taffy, and other gummy candies).

-To help prevent the white spots that sometimes appear on teeth after braces are removed, we apply a fluoride varnish around the brackets.
+We apply a fluoride varnish around the brackets to help prevent the white spots that sometimes appear on teeth after we remove the braces.